 The church in Wola Radziszewska was built at the end of the fifteenth century, on the site of an older temple, related with the location of the village in the fourteenth century.
 Probably a hundred years later a tower was added, renovated in 1830 and again in 1875.
 In the latter, the whole building probably underwent renovation.
 In 1893, its interior was covered with polychrome.

-The church is a building orientated towards the sides of the world, made of larch wood in a log construction, without the use of nails, made of horizontally arranged wreaths made of wooden beams joined at the corners with locks.
-It consists of a square nave and a narrower, three-side ended chancel.
-From the north, the sacristy adheres to it.
-From the west side of the church there is a later tower, crowned with a porch, with slightly sloping walls and a pole – frame construction.
-The roof, which is common for the nave and the presbytery, has been covered with shingle, while the whole building is covered with vertical planks
+The church was orientated towards the cardinal sides of the world, so its chancel was directed to the east.
+It was built of larch wood in a log construction technique, without the use of nails, with horizontally arranged wreaths of wooden beams joined in the corners.
+It was created from a square nave, a narrower, three-side ended chancel from the east and a sacristy attached from the north.
+From the west side, a four-sided tower with slightly sloping walls and a pole-frame structure topped with a prominent porch was added later.
+The roof common to the nave and chancel was covered with shingles, while the whole building was faced with vertical boards.

 Brykowski R., Kornecki M., Drewniane kościoły w Małopolsce południowej, Wrocław 1984.

 Cisowski B., Duda M., Szlak architektury drewnianej.
 Małopolska, Kraków 2005.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.